dhamofficial/angular-rules-engine/README.md

 ```

 The following shows an implementation of a composite rule.
 Basically, this rule is using (2) default rules, both of which are also
 composite rules.
-All rules within each composite must evalute to true for this rule to be valid.
+All rules within each composite must evaluate to true for this rule to be valid.

 ```js
 import dCompareResult = require('typescript-dotnet-commonjs/System/CompareResult');